-RECOMMENDED: Top 100 Smartest Dog Breeds
+RECOMMENDED: 100 Smartest Dog Breeds, Ranked

 Measuring a Poodle’s Intelligence

-With the help of 199 obedience trial judges from the AKC and CKC, Coren was able to construct a dog breed ranking based on dog IQ.
-Using Coren’s criteria, the obedience judges assessed and individually ranked recognized dog breeds.
+With the help of 199 obedience trial judges from the AKC and CKC, Coren was able to construct a dog intelligence test criteria based on “obedience & working intelligence.”
+Essentially, this dimension of dog intelligence measures the dog’s ability to learn.

-Coren’s Canine Intelligence Criteria:
+Coren’s Canine Intelligence Criteria

 - The number of repetitions needed for a dog breed to learn a new command.
 The fewer repetitions required meant a more intelligent dog breed.